 TAESUS502 Identify and apply current sustainability education principles and practice to learning programs

-The starred elective units are our recommended units for a delivery pathway.
+The starred elective units are the units we offer for a delivery pathway.
 They have been preselected based on a number of factors including industry research as to the skillset required by a person applying this qualification in the workplace, mapping of equivalence from previous TAE units, crossover with the two Diploma qualifications and efficiency to achieve dual qualification outcome if requested.
-However, this does not preclude a candidate negotiating alternative elective units with us via an RPL pathway.
+However, this does not preclude a candidate negotiating alternative elective units with us from the list above via an RPL pathway.

 » Full independent study pathway with structured weekly learning and assessment activities

 » Full or partial qualification via Recognition of Prior Learning

 » Upgrade program for holders of TAE10 Diploma Level Qualifications

 » TAE50216 Diploma of Training Design and Development via RPL = $2185